shawnbrown/datatest/docs/intro/tour-of-datatest.rst

         This acceptance suppresses the extra ``'C'`` but does not address the extra ``'D'`` so the ValidationError is still raised.
-This remaining error can be addressed by correcting the data, altering the acceptance, or modifying the requirement.
+This remaining error can be addressed by correcting the data, modifying the requirement, or altering the acceptance.

     .. group-tab:: No Acceptance